 Preserve the Wonder acquisitions

-Preserve the Wonder, a $5.5 million land acquisition campaign, was completed in 2018 by the Land Trust to acquire 470 acres among seven Washington properties, including Cape Horn Vista (view from property pictured at right).
+Preserve the Wonder, a Friends $5.5 million land acquisition campaign, was completed in 2018.
+The effort allowed Friends to acquire 520 acres among eight Washington properties—including Cape Horn Vista (view from property pictured at right).
 Selection of these landscapes was the culmination of 10 years of analysis and negotiation, in which the Land Trust manager worked with Gorge landowners and partner agencies to identify properties that preserved scenic beauty, offered opportunities to enhance wildlife habitat (especially for salmon species), preserve native ecosystems (especially white oak forests and savannas), and create trail connections in the Gorge Towns to Trails vision of a 200-mile Gorge-wide hiking loop.

 Contact UsGorge Accessibility Project Manager: Mika Barrett